tytydraco/yessleep/out/My_retirement_homes_property_manager_is_in_a_secret_mutant_tribe.md

 “My wife…” I didn’t want to, but I cried.

 Komodo Grandma patted my chest. “...will always be your wife, Irvin.
 I’m just trying to save her husband.
 And maybe get something from you in return.”
 Her stubby, thick fingers pinched my wrist and she slide-whistle-sighed again.
 “Your pulse is going, Irvin.
-You’re going to have to choose.”
+You have to choose.”

 “What’s your name?”
 I asked.